blender-visual-investigation/knowledge-base/docs/3D/1-the-mathemathical-context.md

 Size (Length): A scalar value defining how far the object extends.
 Orientation (Facing Sign): A binary value (+ or −) indicating which direction the object points.
 Rotation is impossible in 1D—an object cannot change heading without leaving the line entirely.
 The fundamental 1D object is the line segment: two 0D points with a measurable distance between them.
 It has length and a direction, but nothing more.
 Position remains simply positive or negative relative to the origin.
-Now let's break the line and move sideways.
+Now let's break the line and move in a different direction.

 import Interactive1D from '@site/src/components/Interactive1D';